emanuele/git-annex_tutorial/tutorial.md

 3. `git merge`
 4. `git push`
 5. `git copy . --to=origin`
+6. `git annex get .`

-Notice that the last step will be avoided if `--content` is omitted when syncing.
-Moreover, had the standard group *manual* not being set, then all files available on the storage server would have been copied locally.
-If that happens, interrupting the retrieval with `CTRL-C` is safe.
+Notice that the last two steps will be avoided if `--content` is omitted.
+Moreover, had the standard group *manual* not being set in the local repository, then all files available on the storage server would have been copied locally.
+Anyway, if that happens, interrupting the retrieval with `CTRL-C` is safe.

 ### Editing pre-existing files
-If a `<file>` is stored with in the annex and changes to it needs to be made, the file must be unlocked first:
+If a `<file>` is stored with in the annex and changes to it needs to be made, then the file must be unlocked first:

     git annex unlock <file>
 	...edit...edit...edit...